pelican-eggs/eggs/software/rabbitmq/README.md

 ### From the [RabbitMQ](https://www.rabbitmq.com/) website
 RabbitMQ is the most widely deployed open source message broker.

-### Description
-This is an RabbitMQ egg that makes it possible to run RabbitMQ in Pterodactyl.
-RabbitMQ is a widely used message broker supporting multiple protocols including AMQP.

 ### Installation
 Follow the common egg installation guide to install the egg on your Pterodactyl instance.
 When setting up a server, the latest RabbitMQ version will be used by default.